MEd Elementary Education Concentration

 Students in this program progress through the graduate curriculum as a cohort, completing the ELED courses in a specific sequence.
 Students have the option of starting in the fall, spring, or summer semester.
-If enrollment numbers permit, we offer both a daytime and an evening cohort option for summer and fall starts.
+If enrollment numbers permit, we offer both a daytime and an evening cohort option for fall admits.
 This Cohort Comparison Chart shows the sequencing of courses for the three different cohort start terms.

 The majority of the ELED courses will meet once per week on Mason’s Fairfax campus or will be blended with a mix of on-campus and online instruction.
 Occasionally, a class may be scheduled to take place in one of our PDS Network schools.
 Courses will require 15 hours of observation in the field, enabling students to be immersed in a classroom setting throughout their time in the program.
 Students will be assigned to a specific school and classroom teacher in our PDS Network for completion of these field hours.